Master of Arts in Psychology

 Wenli Jen, EdD

-Timothy Leslie, PsyD
+Timothy Leslie, PsyD, LMFT

 Jason Stringer, MA, LMFT